 - Ongoing EU accession process (18 out of 35 chapters have been opened, of which two have been closed, unchanged since October 2020)

 - Public sector reform in coordination with the IMF and EU

-- Natural resources (carbon, bauxite, copper, zinc, gold) and food self-sufficiency
+- Natural resources (coal, bauxite, copper, zinc, gold, lithium) and food self-sufficiency

 - Massive and inefficient public sector

 - Slow judicial proceedings, customs harassment, corruption, and lack of transparency in the government